whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-20-Pink-Fraise-Subscription-Box-Review-June-2015.md

 <p><b>What's in the box:</b> You'll receive handmade lifestyle items that can range from housewares, bath & body and jewelry.</p>
 <br>

-<p>Pink Fraise is a new subscription box that just launched last month, and the June box is their first shipment.</p>
+<p>Pink Fraise is a new subscription box that just launched last month, and this June box is their first shipment.</p>

 <p>I subscribed because its a lifestyle subscription and those are my favorite type!
 I was so excited to receive this box finally.</p>
 <br>